home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ### 2. Enabling HTTP/HTTPS ports

 Test if you can access the cameara by its IP address in your browser.
-If you cannot, in the [windows or Mac](https://reolink.com/software-and-manual/) client ensure either HTTP and/or HTTPS ports are enabled under **Settings** > **Network** > **Advanced** > **Port Settings**.
+If you cannot, in the [windows or Mac](https://reolink.com/software-and-manual/) client ensure at least one of the HTTP/HTTPS ports are enabled under **Settings** > **Network** > **Advanced** > **Port Settings**.
 See [additional instructions](https://support.reolink.com/hc/en-us/articles/900004435763-How-to-Set-up-Reolink-Ports-Settings-via-Reolink-Client-New-Client-) on the Reolink site.

 ### 3. Add integration in Home Assistant